Metaloziz/native_js/README.md

 In computer science, functional programming is a programming paradigm where programs are constructed by applying and composing functions.
 It is a declarative programming paradigm in which function definitions are trees of expressions that map values to other values, rather than a sequence of imperative statements which update the running state of the program.

 TypeScript is a programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
-It is designed for the development of large applications and transpiles to JavaScript.[5]
+It is designed for the development of large applications and transpiles to JavaScript.
 As it is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.

 ### The Catalog of Design Patterns